 This name for a traditional dish of northern England and the Scottish borders was in the news early in 2009 because Gordon Brown, the British prime minister, contributed a recipe for it to a fundraising book in aid of Donaldson’s, a school for the deaf near Edinburgh.
 Mr Brown stated that it’s his favourite food, a claim that was widely derided as recession chic.

-Rumbledethumps has often been described as Scottish bubble and squeak (whose name incidentally, comes from the noise it makes when cooking): a traditional dish, often to use up leftovers, whose key ingredients are potato and cabbage.
+Rumbledethumps has often been described as Scottish bubble and squeak (whose name incidentally, comes from the noise it makes when cooking): a traditional dish, often of leftovers, whose key ingredients are potato and cabbage.
 It can be eaten on its own or as an accessory to meat.
 Though the food, and its name, seemed to be unfamiliar to the journalists who wrote about the PM’s recipe, it’s known to many in England because Sainsburys sell it as a ready meal in some of its bigger supermarkets.
 However, that includes swede (rutabaga), which rings more truly with the old Orkney recipe called clapshot.
 Modern recipes for rumbledethumps cover it with melted cheese or add other flavourings such as bacon, onion or leek.

 The dish resembles not only bubble and squeak, but also the Irish colcannon, another dish based on potatoes and cabbage, pounded together in a mortar and then stewed with butter.
 Its name derives from cole, cabbage; the rest of the word is of uncertain origin, although the Oxford English Dictionary notes “it is said that vegetables such as spinach were formerly pounded with a cannon-ball”.